nnluukhtn/luunguyen.me/content/posts/coworking-spaces-vs-private-offices/index.md

 ### The Advantages of Private Offices

-Traditional offices can have their advantages for some teams too, there are few things you may consider when comparing them to coworking spaces.
+Traditional offices still have their advantages for some teams too, there are few things you may consider when comparing them to coworking spaces.

-* **Size:** if you have a larger team or your team is a rapidly fast growing team, traditional office might be more useful for you.
+* **Size:** if you have a larger team or your team is a rapidly fast growing team, traditional office might be a better deal for you.
 Many coworking spaces just don't have the capacity to accommodate private offices for sizable teams.
 * **Stability:** private offices are also good options if you know you'll be there for the foreseeable future.
 Providing the stable environment in which they can do their best in work is important.
 * **Privacy:** by renting the private office, you guarantee extra privacy, and depend on your working style, this will make a huge difference in your productivity.
 * **Customization:** owning private office allow you to fully customize your designs, decoration to fit with your culture and spirit.